FusionAuth/fusionauth-jwt/README.md

 assertEquals(jwt.subject, "f1e33ab3-027f-47c5-bb07-8dd8ab37a2d3");
 ```

 To use a higher strength hash, all you need to change in the above examples is the signer.
-The rest is taken care of for you.
+The decoding step is not affected.
 ```java
 Signer signer = HmacSigner.newSha512Signer("secret");
 ```